ErpNetDocs/tech/modules/logistics/inventory/how-to/reconciliation-based-counts.md

 Products that are not counted will **have** lines created for them with quantities set to "0".

 > [!NOTE]
-> Products that are counted but are not part of the current store's availability will still have lines created for them, where **AvailableQuantityBase is equal to 0**.
+> Products that are counted but are not part of the current store's availability will still have lines created for them, where **AvailableQuantityBase will be equal to 0**.

 ### Behavior based on zero counts